 Essentially, the sun’s ultraviolet rays react with the fluorescent colours of the material to create a glowing appearance.
 The effect of this glow is stronger at times of poor light, like dusk and dawn.
-However, it can also work using the ultraviolet light from other sources, such as car headlamps.
+However, it can also work using ultraviolet light from other sources, such as car headlamps.

 Hi-vis clothing comes in a range of colours, including red, pink, blue and green.
-However, for safety purposes, it is often the most effective fluorescent colours such as yellow and orange that are used.
+However, for safety purposes, it is often the most effective fluorescent colours such as yellow and orange are used.

 Which colour of hi-vis clothing to choose is an important factor when you’re buying it and it can impact how effective it is.
 For example, lifeboat crews use orange reflective vests as this is the most visible colour against the dark blue or black background of the sea.